AnalyticsWhat is Google Analytics 4?

 Sites using Google Analytics 4

-A sample of higher-traffic domains in the TagStack index where Google Analytics 4 was detected.
+A sample of domains in the TagStack index where Google Analytics 4 was detected.

 Is your Google Analytics 4 set up correctly?